SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Wilmer_Prompt_Flow_Beginning_To_End.md

 5. **Final Yield:** The handler `yield`s the final, clean, SSE-formatted string.
 This travels all the way back to the Flask `Response` object and is sent to the client.

+6. **Mid-Task Liveness Guard (optional):** Agentic frontends end their autonomous loop the moment a response arrives with no tool call in it.
+If a workflow-driven task still has pending work, that strands the task until a human types something.
+To prevent this, `process_stream()` tracks whether any tool-call delta passed through the stream.
+   At finalization, if none did **and** the responding node's config sets `"injectLivenessToolCall": true` **and** the user config defines `livenessToolCall`, the handler injects that configured no-op tool call (via `_build_liveness_tool_calls()`) and closes the stream with `finish_reason: "tool_calls"` instead of `"stop"`, so the frontend executes the no-op and calls back.
+The node property is the trigger because whether a turn is mid-task is a property of the node's role in its workflow: a report or status responder whose whole output is plain text while the task continues opts in; ordinary doer responders do not, so the final answer of a task still ends the frontend's loop normally.
+Injection is limited to the `openaichatcompletion` and `ollamaapichat` output formats, the two that carry tool calls.

+   Injected turns are **one-shot**: on the request immediately following an injection, the exchange sits at the tail of the conversation and is kept visible; that single appearance is the model's corrective feedback that its previous reply lacked a tool call.
+On every later request the exchange sits buried in history, and `strip_machinery_turns()` in `workflow_gateway.py` removes it (and any model-emitted imitations of it, keyed on the `[Wilmer]` marker in the call's arguments) at ingestion, before routing.
+The ingestion-side passes (`strip_machinery_turns()` and `collapse_duplicate_tool_calls()`) run **only for users whose config defines `livenessToolCall`**; conversations of users without that setting are never rewritten.
+Both halves matter: with no visibility at all the model gets no signal anything happened and repeats the tool-less reply; with persistent visibility a small model adopts the injection as a template and starts emitting it as its own action.
+For this reason the configured `livenessToolCall` arguments should always contain the `[Wilmer]` marker.
+See `Api.md` (`workflow_gateway.py` section) for the strip's exact matching rules.

 -----

 ## 2\.
 Key Component Responsibilities